 Funny.
 I thought that’s why we had dreams: to achieve them.

 So, I did it.
 I got knocked up.
 And despite popular opinion that we are insane, the husband and I shared the news right away.
 It was sad yet amusing to watch as some tip-toed around our announcement, like they were waiting for me to go bananas if their reaction was anything less than ecstatic.
 In all honesty, I would have done the bananas things.
 I was poised like a hangry tiger ready to pounce on unsuspecting prey.
 Only my “prey” knew what was up.

 Complete strangers have forced me to mentally punch them in the throat when they’ve blatantly offended me.
-Take this gem, for instance: my family and I are at a little girl’s birthday party and a woman whom I have never met asks if I want to hear her philosophy on having three kids?
-Before I can say PISS OFF, she’s all, “With two parents and three kids, there’s always one child not being supervised.”
+Take this gem, for instance: my family and I are at a little girl’s birthday party and a woman whom I have never met asks if I want to hear her philosophy on having three kids.
+Before I can jab forks in my ears, she’s all, “With two parents and three kids, there’s always one child left unsupervised.”
 Obviously she has never stepped foot into a classroom where there is sometimes 1 teacher for 30+ students, but I digress.

 Who in their right mind would say something like that to a hormonal pregnant lady whose daughter just accidentally smeared dog poo all over the host’s upholstered dining room chairs?

 Someone who was, as my dad used to say, cruising for a bruising.

 As I enter the second trimester of what will probably be my last pregnancy, our last child, I find myself repeating the mantra, “to each her own.”
 The way I do things may not work for someone else, and vice versa, but at the very least, we can respect one another’s differences, right?
 Though, in the back of my mind, I am mulling over some random worries…

 Are grandparents worried they’ll be burdened with another grandchild?